smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 >
 > For a full reference of the addresses, key hashes and fees for each network, see [VRF Contract Addresses](/docs/vrf-contracts/#configurations).

 At this point, your contract should be successfully deployed.
-However, it can't request anything yet since it is not whitelisted in the [Subscription Manager](https://vrf.chain.link).
+However, it can't request anything because it is not yet approved to use the LINK balance in your subscription.
 If you click `rollDice`, the transaction will revert.

 ## 6. How do I add my contract to my subscription account?